gederajeg/code-ocean-test-repo/README.md

-# Code Ocean test repo\n\n A test repository for integration of Code Ocean and GitHub.
+# Code Ocean test repo

+A test repository for integration of Code Ocean and GitHub.